Our glossary will help you understand the terms we use on our website and throughout the University.

 Dean – The head of a College.

-Deferment - Victoria University guarantees a one year deferment for all commencing students in higher education and TAFE.
-Whilst this is a guaranteed deferment from the University, not all courses will be available for students commencing in subsequent years.
-Should this occur, the University will negotiate alternative study options with you.
+Deferment – A pause in study (break from a course).
+Victoria University guarantees a one year deferment for all commencing students in higher education and TAFE.
+This is a guaranteed deferment from the University, not all courses will be available for students commencing in subsequent years.
+Should this occur, the University will negotiate alternative study options.

 Degree – A set course of undergraduate or postgraduate study.

-Delivery mode - Delivery mode is the way your course is delivered, and includes in person, online real-time, online self-paced, and hybrid modes.
+Delivery mode – The way the course is taught.
+At VU this includes in person, online real-time, online self-paced, and hybrid modes.
 VU Polytechnic modes include face to face, online and workplace delivery.
-See more about the new delivery modes. (see also in person, online real-time, online self-paced, hybrid, face to face, remote, burst and blended learning.)
+See more about the new delivery modes.
+(See also in person, online real-time, online self-paced, hybrid, face to face, remote, burst and blended learning.)

-Department of Education - This is the Australian Government department responsible for education in Australia.
-This includes the governance of programmes and policy relating education in Australian that includes higher education, academic research and international education.
+Department of Education – The government department responsible for education in Australia.
+It governs programs and policy relating education in Australian that includes higher education, academic research and international education.

-Department of Employment - This is the Australian Government department responsible for employment in Australia.
-This includes the governance of programmes and policy relating to employment and ensuring the Australian's work in safe, fair and productive workplaces.
+Department of Employment and Workplace Relations – The government department responsible for employment in Australia.
+It governs programs and policy relating to employment and ensuring work is safe, fair and productive.

-Department of Home Affairs - This is the Australian Government department responsible for coordinating the entry and settlement of people into Australia.
+Department of Home Affairs – The government department responsible for coordinating the entry and settlement of people into Australia.

-Disability - The University provides a range of services and assistance for students with a disability or ongoing medical condition
+Disability – Any physical or intellectual difference that causes issues in daily activities.
+The University provides a range of services and assistance for students with a disability or ongoing medical condition.

 Domestic student – You are considered a domestic student, and are subject to domestic course tuition fees, if you: